sjsrey/ors/ors.md

 software houses was to bring together wizards or high priests working in small groups isolated in towers walled off from users and markets.
-The dominant model since the early days of the software industry, Raymond contrasts this cathedral model with a new upstart represented by early work on the Linux kernel.
+The dominant model since the early days of the software industry, Raymond contrasted this cathedral model with a new upstart represented by early work on the Linux kernel.
 Here thousands of seemingly unorganized and decentralized developers were working to build the kernel.
 The chaotic nature of this form of organization struck Raymond as much more of a